 However, things soon turn for the worse and the community begins to fragment.
 This hints that despite looking like it was a stable community it was anything but.

 The community is fragile for several reasons, the need to keep the community small to appease the armed dealers on the other side of the island and to reduce tensions within the group.

 Building a perfect community is almost always impossible because we live in an imperfect world.
 However, you can get close if you recognise this.

 As there are around 20 people on the island and they each have differing views of what the community should be like, it’s hard to reconcile this with the group.
 Then you have the fact that Richard found the island via a map handed to him by one of the founders, Daffy, who committed suicide afterwards.

 If the community was a utopia, why did he leave and commit suicide?
 Societies are unwieldy and hard to manage.
 The dire to break off from mainstream society ad start afresh is tempting, but the same problems will always arise.

-We should aim to improve the world as much as we can, but we should also recognise that reaching utopia should be an evolving process, one we may never come to the end of.
+We should aim to improve the world as much as we can, but we should also recognise, as these books on utopia state, this should be an evolving process, one we may never come to the end of.

 Modern life has tended to treat boredom as a sin.
 Something that is to be avoided at all costs.
 In The Beach, Richard falls prey to this way of thinking.

 His discontent with life in England is what leads him to Thailand in the first place and then his curiosity at discovering the map for a hidden commune on the island leads him there.